RELEVANCE

 – One participant, the respondent (or proponent), is committed to a proposition P.

-In the Aristotle’s catalog of fallacies the fallacy of ignorance of refutation is independent of language, it occurs “because the terms ‘proof’ or ‘refutation’ have not been defined, and because something is left out in their definition”.
+In Aristotle’s catalog of fallacies the fallacy of ignorance of refutation is independent of language, it occurs “because the terms ‘proof’ or ‘refutation’ have not been defined, and because something is left out in their definition”.
 (Aristotle, R. S., 167a20, §5).

 2. Relevance of the Argument to the Conclusion

-In the context of a dialectic game, the respondent asserts P. Starting from P, the questioner deductively constructs a chain of propositions that ends with the proposition not-P, and that P is false.
-Seemingly, the respondent has been refuted, and the questioner has won the game.
-But the respondent claims that the chain of evidence supporting not-P is not valid because the arguments presented do not actually support that conclusion.
-Thus, the respondent claims that the questioner has actually failed to prove not-P.
+However, the respondent claims that the chain of evidence supporting not-P is not valid because the arguments presented do not actually support that conclusion.
+Thus, the respondent holds that the questioner has actually failed to prove not-P.

 3. Relevance of the Conclusion as an Answer to the Question

-The proponent replies that proposition Q is not equivalent to not-P, and that, therefore P has not been refuted.
+The proponent replies that proposition Q is not equivalent to not-P, and that P has therefore not been refuted.

 The situation can be equally clear in an ordinary debate.
-A student disputes, that is, wants to “disprove” the grade he has received:
+A student disputes, that is, wants to “disprove” the grade he has received.

 If you don’t raise my grade, I’ll fail the exam; please, I desperately need just three more points!

-Things can be more complicated.
-When the proponent refutes the rebuttal by saying, “What you disagree with has nothing to do with what I am saying”, what he is actually saying may be difficult to pin down, and may be constantly reformulated and reinterpreted see reformulation of speech.
-On the other hand, even when the original claim and its intended refutation have been previously written down, the connection between the two does not necessarily have the clarity of the binary contradiction.
+Even when the original claim and its intended refutation have been previously written down, the connection between the two does not necessarily have the clarity of a binary contradiction.
 For example, does S2 refute S1, or does it merely show that the issue is complex:

 S1: — Speculators buy commodities in advance just to speculate on future price fluctuations.
 Such operations with commodities should be prohibited by law.